desotech-it/carvel/README.md

 ## kapp updates

-You can also update application using kapp.
+You can also update the application using `kapp`.

 ```bash
 cd ~/carvel/